Find out about the VAT liability of insurance transactions and insurance related services.

 These are offices established in the UK by overseas insurance companies.
 Their purpose is public relations, introducing brokers to the overseas insurer and monitoring and providing information about the UK insurance market.
 The contact office itself is not permitted to accept insurance business in the UK and does not normally make supplies in the UK.

-The contact office can apply for voluntary registration in the UK and, subject to the normal rules on input tax recovery (see Notice 700 the VAT guide); recover input tax incurred in the UK in connection with supplies of insurance made outside the EU by the overseas insurer.
+The contact office can apply for voluntary registration in the UK and, subject to the normal rules on input tax recovery (see VAT guide (VAT Notice 700)), recover input tax incurred in the UK in connection with supplies of insurance made outside the UK by the overseas insurer.

 7.3.1 Determining the amount of input tax recoverable by contact offices